smileidentity/web-client/README.md

    npm run dev
   ```

-> Upon making changes in the embed or it's dependencies, remember to rebuild the embed by running `npm run build` in the embed directory
+> Upon making changes in the embed or it's dependencies, remember to rebuild and restart the embed

 ### Versioning